No region selected

 National unit of competency:

-- TLILIC0003 License to operate a forklift truck
+- TLILIC0003 Licence to operate a forklift truck

 - Two days.
 The course is composed of one day theory and practical training, with all assessment taking place on the second day.